 Certifications/Professional Outdoor Experience: "Wilderness First Responder, I worked for a marine biology camp on Catalina Island before moving to Denver."

-Favorite Camp Memory from 2019: "At the end of the year, Portland Avid staff had an 'Ironic Formal' and they called it 'Space Prom.'
+Favorite Camp Memory: "At the end of the year, Portland Avid staff had an 'Ironic Formal' and they called it 'Space Prom.'
 All Portland staff also took 'Awkward Family Photos' together.
 They framed the photos for me as an end-of-season gift."

 Favorite Adventure: "Night snorkeling off the coast of Catalina Island to see the bioluminescence."